jimeneznr/jimeneznr/README.md

  ![alt text]( https://github.com/jimeneznr/AboutMe/blob/main/cancer_microbiome.png "Cancer cervicovaginal microbiome paradigm")
  **Figure 1**.
 Hypothetical model of mechanisms employed by cervicovaginal bacteria, including *Atopobium/Fannyhessea*, leading to gynecologic cancer development and progression.
 A healthy cervicovaginal microbiome is associated with *Lactobacillus*-dominance and low pH (left).
 Dysbiotic cervicovaginal microbiomes are associated with high pH, diverse anaerobic species such as *Atopobium/Fannyhessea* species, and hallmarks of cancer.
 Figure adapted from [Laniewski et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32071434/).

+  **In addition, our lab’s societal goals of expediting the research pipeline from bench to bedside tries to focus on health disparities within gynecologic conditions in context to Arizona’s diverse populations with many studies focusing on the [Hispanic/Latinx](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5954126/),  [Native American](https://cancercenter.arizona.edu/researchers/collaborative-research/nacp), [Aging](https://www.nature.com/articles/s41564-022-01071-6) communities.**

  **I am delighted to be part of Dr. Herbst-Kralovetz’s lab as we are currently using multi-omic approaches with immunoproteomics, metabolomics, and genomics in conjunction with the lab’s 3-D human cell models and large clinical studies to set the foundation for creation of innovative microbial biomarker diagnostics.**